dylandolevy/doah-workflow/README.md

 This repository contains a demo web application showcasing an AI-powered assistant built for Duke University's DoAH.

-The application integrates an OpenAI Agent Builder workflow into a Next.js frontend using ChatKit and is deployed on Vercel for demonstration purposes.

 The goal of this project is to demonstrate how a structured AI workflow can be embedded into a web interface while minimizing hallucinations.

 ---